cfe-lab/MiSeqQCReport/CONTRIBUTING.md

    folder.

 ## Running the Software on the Server ##
-The reports are no longer run, and the uploads are run on a docker host.
+The reports are no longer run, and the uploads are run on a docker host (currently: git-int).
+A systemd job starts a new container from the saved image each time the upload is run.
+The logfile is located at `/var/log/miseqqc_upload.log`.
 See the `install` folder for all the details.

 ### Releases ###